 Kai is a second year Psychobiology major at UCLA.
 He is a Resident Assistant on the hill, is on the executive board of Transgender UCLA Pride (TransUP), serves as a Membership Coordinator for Lavender Health Alliance, and is the Photo Editor for OutWrite Newsmagazine in addition to interning at the UCLA LGBT Center.
 When Kai isn’t busy juggling their work and extracurriculars, they like to hang out with friends, take photos, and watch TV.

 Edward Scott Morrison Scholar and Volunteer

 Koby is a native Oregonian who has a deep love for the mountains near his hometown.
-Koby is currently a second year Spanish major.
+Koby is currently a third year Spanish major.
 He plans on graduating UCLA in 2020, attending graduate school, then working in education or in translation.

 In his spare time, Koby loves to read, listen to music, and watch movies.
 Koby's biggest aspiration is to one day assume his position on the Iron Throne.

 Edwards Scott Morrison Scholar and Programming and Events Intern